 We Can’t Afford to let MnDOT Perpetuate the Status Quo

 This devastation disproportionately impacted communities of color.
-Freeways like I-94 were intentionally routed through predominantly Black neighborhoods, destroying homes, businesses and generational wealth.
+Urban highways like I-94 were intentionally routed through predominantly Black neighborhoods, destroying homes, businesses and generational wealth.
 80% of Minneapolis Black residents lived in the neighborhoods where I-94, 35W and Highway 55 were routed.
 In Saint Paul, 6,000 people and hundreds of businesses were displaced by I-94.
 This included the Rondo neighborhood, the heart of Saint Paul’s Black community.
+(Statistics from the HUMAN TOLL: A Public History of 35W exhibit at the Hennepin County History Museum.)

 A 1957 City of Minneapolis brochure, 25,000 of which were printed and distributed to sell the proposed freeway system to the public.
 Source: Minneapolis City Archives

-As I-94 was being planned in the 1950’s, the Minnesota Highway Department attempted to suppress community opposition to the freeway by promising that it would bring untold benefits; congestion and traffic deaths would be eliminated, property values would quadruple, investment would return to the cities with new customers using the new freeway.
+As I-94 was being planned in the 1950’s, the Minnesota Highway Department attempted to suppress community opposition to the highway by promising that it would bring untold benefits; congestion and traffic deaths would be eliminated, property values would quadruple, investment would return to the cities with new customers using the new highway.

 A 1957 rendering of the I-94 trench that was created by the Saint Paul City Planning Board.
 Source: Minneapolis City Archives

-Highway planners used misleading renderings that idealized what a freeway trench would look like to suppress community concerns about the impact to residential communities.
+Highway planners used misleading renderings that idealized what the highway would look like to minimize community concerns about the impact to residential communities.

-More than 250,000 people live within one mile of the freeway in the project corridor.
-Air pollution in these communities is over three times higher than what is deemed unhealthy by the Minnesota Pollution Control Agency (MPCA.)
-Freeway traffic is the biggest source of this pollution.
+More than 100,000 people live in the communities that border the highway in the Rethinking I-94 project corridor.
+Air pollution in these communities is nearly three times worse than what is deemed unhealthy by the Minnesota Pollution Control Agency (MPCA.)
+Highway traffic is the biggest source of this pollution.

 Traffic pollution is associated with higher rates of health impacts like asthma, cancer, heart disease, birth defects, dementia and premature death.
 Children who attend schools near freeways have lower test scores due to fine particulate pollution (PM 2.5) from car tires.
 Noise pollution is also linked with health impacts like stress, anxiety and hearing loss.